unparalleled-js/docs-1/recipe-development-lifecycle/export.md

 ---

 # Export

+The export process in recipe lifecycle management typically happens after development of a set of recipes and their related assets is complete or when a new change in your business process requires the recipes to be edited.
+In Workato, recipes and assets are exported as packages in the form of zip files.
+The files contain json file representations of each one of the exported assets.

+After the export process is complete, you can [import](/recipe-development-lifecycle/import.md) the package in another Workato instance to apply the changes made.

 ## Export manifests
 To begin exporting a package, start by defining an export manifest.
 A manifest is a record of all the selected recipes and dependencies that users can use for export and re-export.
 The manifest can also be edited after the creation and first export.